 - Prepare a KID for each PRIIP they produce; and

 Firms who advise on, or sell, PRIIPS to retail investors must provide the investor with the KID in good time before the transaction is concluded.

 The PRIIPs Regulation will come into force on 1 January 2018.
 Both the PRIIPS Regulation and the Regulatory Technical Standard have been published in the Official Journal and the FCA have issued their Policy Statement setting out their disclosure rules.
+In addition, the European Supervisory Authorities have published useful guidance that includes information about the presentation, content and review of the KID.
 Firms now have a relatively short time frame to ensure they meet the new requirements.